-- Telephony Services Customers are charged a flat monthly fee for basic service, a per-call fee for local calls, a per-minute usage fee for calls completed on a cellular line and domestic and international long distance calls, and a monthly fee for value-added services. - Activation At the moment of installing the service when the customer has a contract with indefinite life; otherwise is recognized over the average contract life. - Equipment At the moment of selling the equipment and when the customer acquires the property of the equipment and assumed all risks. - Integrated services At the moment when the client receives the service.
+- Telephony Services Customers are charged a flat monthly fee for basic service, a per-call fee for local calls, a per-minute usage fee for calls completed on a cellular line and domestic and international long distance calls, and a monthly fee for value-added services, according to the individual offer of each client. - Activation At the moment of installing the service when the customer has a contract with indefinite life; otherwise is recognized over the average contract life.